Clon1998/mobileraker_companion/docs/Custom_Notifications.md

 > **Warning**
-> The custom notifications ensure that only a "new" m117 is pushed to the user's device.
-Therefore, issuing another M117 with the exact same content won't issue a new notification.
+> Custom notifications are designed to prevent redundant notifications.
+If you issue an additional `M117`/`MR_NOTIFY` with identical content to a previous notification, Mobileraker ensures that a new notification won't be triggered.
+This feature helps prevent unnecessary clutter in the user's notifications by only sending new and distinct information.